 Sounds like Ara Parseghian had more guts than the media: Not only were they gutless in claiming him to be a coward, but they ended up rolling over for the Irish anyway.
 If not for Ara himself.

 As Top 5 Reasons host Brian Kenny would say at this point in the show, "Maybe we changed your mind, maybe we didn't, but, hopefully, we led you think about things in a new light."

-UPDATE: On November 19, 2016, the 50th Anniversary of this "Game of the Century," Ara Parseghian is still alive at age 93.
-He has never taken his good health for granted, and continues to raise money for research into diseases that have hit his family.
+UPDATE: Ara Parseghian died on August 2, 2017, living long enough to see November 19, 2016, the 50th Anniversary of this "Game of the Century."
+He never took his good health for granted, and continued to raise money for research into diseases that have hit his family.